 Although wood is a renewable resource, we’re using it at a faster rate than we can grow it.
 Steel is fully recyclable, and a steel frame will always contain a substantial percentage of recycled metal.

 The more consistent the layer of insulation in the walls and attic, the more energy-efficient a house will be.
 Wall studs interrupt the insulation and don’t do a very good job insulating, themselves.
 In the construction business, they’re known as thermal breaks.
 Our frames have fewer thermal breaks than a stick frame because our frames don’t require study.

 Finally, a stick-framed house needs to have continuous foundation walls all the way around its perimeter.
 They’re usually constructed of concrete block or poured concrete, and they’re expensive and time-consuming to build.
 When an MBMI steel building is constructed without a basement, all it requires are simple square footings underneath the posts.
 That is much less expensive than a full foundation.

-Light gauge metal framing imitates standard lumber, and it shares many of lumber’s disadvantages.
+Light gauge metal framing imitates standard lumber, and it shares many of the lumber’s disadvantages.
 First, it’s expensive – usually more expensive than wood and a lot more expensive than our steel frames.
 Second, it has just as many thermal breaks as a wood frame, and they can conduct even more heat than wood does.
 Third, the foundations for a light gauge metal house are the same as for a wood-framed house.
 Finally, a light gauge steel frame is just as complex and difficult to build as a wood frame.

 We think that light gauge steel framing fails to take advantage of a lot of steel’s innate strengths as a building material.